 '''

-Class of 2018: Baseline + 2 percentage points
+Class of 2018: Baseline+2 percentage points

 '''

-Class of 2010: Baseline + 3 Class of 2020: Baseline + 4 Class of 2021: Baseline + 5 semester.
-Aligned with the mission to "...earn a high school diploma..." because passing more courses increases the likelihood to graduate.
+Class of 2019: Baseline+3 Class of 2020: Baseline+4 Class of 2021: Baseline+5

+Goal 3: Improve student grades, as measured by the % enrolling with a Grade Point Average (GPA) of 2.0+ from prior schools compared to the percent with a cumulative GPA of 2.0+ after attending this School for at least 1 semester.
+Aligned with the mission to "...earn a high school diploma" because passing more courses increases the likelihood to graduate.
 The annual baseline calculation is the % of students entering school with a cumulative GPA of 2.0+ who attend the School for at least 1 semester.